strapdata/elassandra-google-k8s-marketplace/README.md

 ### Delete the GKE cluster

-Optionally, if you don't need the deployed application or the GKE cluster, delete the cluster using this command:
+Optionally, if you don't need the deployed application or the GKE cluster, you can delete the cluster using the following command:

 ```
 gcloud container clusters delete "$CLUSTER" --zone "$ZONE"